solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 It may be assumed that nummulites and other many-chambered Foraminifera are descended from one-chambered ancestors, and the latter from forms without shell.
 In the life cycle of nummulites, the protoplasm of the microspheric shell breaks up into amoebulae, bodies which probably exhibit the ancestral characters not only of Foraminifera but of the whole of the Protozoa.

-Prof. Minchin in his great work,* 'An Introduction to the Study of the Protozoa' (p.
+Prof. Minchin in his great work,* _An Introduction to the Study of the Protozoa_ (p.
 465) writes, "We may, then, regard as the most ancestral type in the Protozoa a minute amoebula-form, in structure a true cell, with nucleus and cytoplasm distinct, which moved by means of pseudopodia."
 Before the great planetary nummulitic deposits were formed, probably there existed a period during which the ocean floor was more or less covered with the shell-less amoebula-ancestors of nummulites.

 Huxley's "Bathybius theory," although based on an error, is now seen to be not far from the truth.
 He mistook gelatinous networks with calcareous particles found in bottles of preserved abyssal Atlantic ooze for specimens of a primitive form of living matter spread over the ocean floor.
 The jelly was found to be a precipitate of sulphate of lime in alcohol, the calcareous particles being coccoliths.
 It is now apparent that the whole ocean floor actually has been covered with rhizopodal lime-secreting protoplasm in the form of little separate masses.